Dynamics of Cross-Platform Attention to Retracted Papers: Are Retracted Papers Shared Critically?

-Since it is possible that the additional mentions of retracted papers are not meant to propagate their findings but to express skepticism or criticism, we repeated the analysis after excluding posts that express uncertainty about the claims of the paper.
+Since it is possible that the additional mentions of retracted papers are not meant to propagate their findings but to express criticism, we repeated the analysis after excluding posts that express concerns about the claims of the paper.
 Here, we focused on Twitter, the single largest platform in our dataset, which accounts for about 80\% of all posts in the Altmetric database.
-We define an \textit{uncertain tweet} as a tweet expressing skepticism, doubt, criticism, concern, confusion, or disbelief with respect to a paper's findings, data, credibility, novelty, contribution, or other scientific elements.
-We used a combination of automated and manual methods to label tweets that express uncertainty with high recall.
-In other words, we were able to identify a large fraction of the truly uncertain tweets after collecting 3-4 independent expert annotations for thousands of tweets (see details and examples in \nameref{methods}).
-Figure~\ref{fig-after-pub}F shows that even after excluding uncertain tweets for both groups of papers (see full regression results in \si{Table S2}), retracted papers still receive more mentions on Twitter, suggesting that potentially flawed findings are indeed uncritically mentioned and shared more on social media.
-This finding is also likely to apply to other platforms such as news outlets, since they are less likely to publish news articles that question a scientific paper.
-Establishing this finding for news, however, requires further examination.

-The number of mentions does not necessarily reflect a paper's true influence since different posts may have different audience sizes.
-To further validate our finding about the surplus of attention retracted papers receive after publication, we compared the number of followers of users who mention both groups of papers. \si{Fig. S3} shows that retracted papers indeed reach more people after publication than control papers.

-Our findings enrich a recent result indicating that retracted papers are, overall, more popular online than comparable non-retracted papers\cite{serghiou2021media}.
-Specifically, we find that, after publication, the higher attention received by retracted papers holds across platforms with varying levels of expert curation.
-Additionally, we show that retracted papers are shared more often uncritically (excluding uncertainty) than non-retracted papers on social media, potentially misinforming large audiences.
-However, this does not mean that the fraction of mentions that question retracted papers is not higher than the fraction of uncertain mentions for non-retracted papers, a point we examine next.
+Twitter features a diverse representation of different types of users who share scientific content, including academics, practitioners, news organizations, and the lay public \cite{kwak2010twitter,ke2017systematic} (\si{Fig. S16}).